-The proposed project consists of the annexation and Pre-Zoning of both project sites, and a General Plan Amendment for the Pottery World site, and does not include any sitespecific development plans, designs, or proposals at this time.
+a-e.
+The proposed project consists of annexation, a General Plan Amendment, and Pre-Zoning of the project site, and a General Plan Amendment for the project site, and does not include any site-specific development plans, designs, or proposals at this time.
 Therefore, implementation of the proposed project would not directly increase demand for public services.
+Nonetheless, following annexation, the entirety of the project site would be serviced by the City's public service providers.
+However, existing development within the city limits surrounds the project site on three sides and, thus, the area, including the remainder of the parcel, is already served by existing City services and facilities.